dkorolev-gfdata-wb/dkorolev-gfdata-wb.github.io/README.md

 npm run deploy
 ```

 That's it.
 If all goes well, you will see "Published" in your console.
+After that you can go to https://dkorolev-gfdata-wb.github.io and check your changes.

-## Deployment somewhere else
+## Build app for deployment somewhere outside the GitHub pages

 In view of the fact that project requires Azure AD authentication, before deploying project somewhere we need to configure Azure AD App for the new instance of the application.
 We have to perform the following steps for this: